gersteinlab/shiny-dim-reduction/README.md

 ## Installing Anaconda

-If you intend to use this tool's dimensionality reduction & visualization workflow, a specialized Anaconda environment is necessary:
+To use this tool's dimensionality reduction & visualization workflow, a specialized Anaconda environment is necessary:

 * If you do not have Anaconda, a Python package manager, please ensure RStudio is closed and install it from https://anaconda.com in a PATH without spaces, such as "C:/Anaconda".
 * If you have Anaconda, please ensure that no existing environments are named "r-reticulate".
 To do so, run "conda env remove --name r-reticulate".
 If the r-reticulate folder persists, delete it manually.